Rheddes/custom-vpn-toggler/README.md

 ## To do

-* Icon: Draw red icon if script is not configured or not reachable.
-* Menu: Invite user to setup script if not done yet.
-* Pref: Do not pre-configure script.
+* Perf: Do not perform update when status doesn't change
-* Pref: Add browsing to defined script.
 * Pref: Warn if script is not present.
+* Menu: Copy IP Address in clipboard when clicking on menu.
+* Menu: Notify that address is available in clipboard.
+* Pref: Allow to disable notification when address is copied in clipboard.

 ## License and thanks